bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Lorenz
 ******

-This exanple shows a 2D projection of the Lorenz attractor.
+This example shows a 2D projection of the Lorenz attractor.
 Sections of the line are color-coded by time.

 .. raw:: html